harness/developer-hub/docs/platform/2_Delegates/advanced-installation/install-a-delegate-with-3-rd-party-tool-custom-binaries.md

 To support this customization, Harness provides a delegate image that does not include any third-party SDK binaries.
 We call this image the minimal image.

-Using minimal image and delegate YAML, you can install the specific SDK versions you want.
-You install software on the Delegate using the `INIT_SCRIPT` environment variable in the delegate YAML.
+Using the minimal image and delegate YAML, you can install the specific SDK versions you want.
+You can install software on the delegate using the `INIT_SCRIPT` environment variable in the delegate YAML.

 This topic explains how to use the No Tools delegate image and install specific SDK versions.